phusion/juvia/README.md

 1. Clone this repository into a desired directory and `cd` to it.
 2. Configure your database details by editing config/database.yml.
 An example is provided in config/database.yml.example.
 Only edit the information under the 'production' section.
 3. Configure other things by editing config/application.yml.
 An example is provided in config/application.yml.example.
 Only edit the information under the 'production' section.
+You can also set this information in environment variables.
+See application.yml.example for details.
 4. Install the necessary dependencies: `bundle install --without='development test postgres sqlite' --path=help`
 5. Install the database schema: `bundle exec rake db:schema:load RAILS_ENV=production`
 6. Compile the static assets: `bundle exec rake assets:precompile RAILS_ENV=production RAILS_GROUPS=assets`